Travis King, the U.S. soldier who crossed South Korea's border into North Korea, is back in U.S.

 Miller said that while he didn't have specific information about King's treatment in North Korean custody, it was likely that King was interrogated.
 "That would be consistent with past DPRK practice with respect to detainees," he said.

-In a statement Wednesday, U.S. National Security Advisor Jake Sullivan thanked the Swedish government and China for their roles in arranging King's release.
+In a statement Wednesday, U.S. national security adviser Jake Sullivan thanked the Swedish government and China for their roles in arranging King's release.

 Jonathan Franks, a representative for King's family, shared a message from the soldier's mother, Claudine Gates, on social media Wednesday, saying she would be "forever grateful to the United States Army and all its interagency partners for a job well done," and requesting privacy for the family.